-After you map your units, double click a unit to see weather information when the last event was recorded and see a trend of the last 5 events recorded and see the associated weather information.
+After you map your units, double click a unit to see a trend of the last 5 events recorded and see the associated weather information.

 Track the progress of your project.
 With Vision, you can upload images to an album in each project to keep a secure record.

 Control user access

 Add users to projects and set the level of access they have: Read-Only, Read/Download or Administrator.

 Choose from a list of industry standard compliance graphs or create your own.

 Event information is stored in the cloud and the events are secured with a proprietary data encryption.

 Access your data from any internet connected device so you can monitor the status of your projects from anywhere.

 View, zoom, highlight, draw, and annotate event reports.
 Then print or download it as a PDF.

 Add your corporate logo and change Vision’s color scheme to match your company’s